How stormwater retention credit revenue is estimated

 Optional mini-game: Retention Rush

 The game is separate from the calculator and does not change the math above.
-It is simply a playful way to reinforce the core concept.
+It is simply a playful way to reinforce the core stormwater retention idea.
 Catch blue runoff drops to build score, streak, and credit progress.
 Avoid brown pollutant blobs because they damage system health and break your streak.
 If you survive the full storm and fill the credit meter, you win the round with a strong capture performance.
 If health reaches zero or the storm ends before enough capture, you can replay immediately and try a cleaner, more efficient run.

 Controls: move with your finger, mouse, or arrow keys.
 Objective: catch blue runoff drops, avoid brown pollutant blobs, build streaks, and fill the credit progress bar before time runs out.
 Click to play or tap Start game.